Galanemcg/Galanemcg-Madimetja-Galane-AWS-re-Start-Journey/labs/Security/assets.md

 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/6a227492-ecfe-4c50-af07-50e94d6b5c16" />

+Create a Subscription
+In the SNS dashboard, click Subscriptions in the sidebar.

+Click Create subscription.

+Step 5: Fill in Subscription Details
+Topic ARN: Paste the ARN of your SNS topic.

+Protocol: Select Email from the dropdown.

+Endpoint: Enter your email address (e.g., galanemcg@gmail.com).

+Step 6: Confirm the Subscription
+After clicking Create subscription, AWS will send a confirmation email to the address you entered.

+Open the email and click the Confirm subscription link.

+---

 ![WhatsApp Image 2025-11-25 at 19 42 56_b7bb86cb](https://github.com/user-attachments/assets/85f46702-3a36-4934-a4c3-1d9bc0522a34)
 ![WhatsApp Image 2025-11-25 at 19 46 52_8690892b](https://github.com/user-attachments/assets/c06b5549-569d-49f1-907a-bc4078a309d9)